 conc_case_setup.txt saved in the

 Base Configuration Optimization tutorial.
-If these files are not available, follow the instructions in that section to modify the run duration to 13 hours and start the sampling at 83 09 26 03 00 so that only one output frame is created.
-Save the changes and open the Advanced / Configuration / Concentration / Conversion Modules Menu #10 and check the Divide output by air density radio-button.
+If these files are not available, follow the instructions in that section to modify the run duration to 11 hours and start the sampling at 83 09 26 03 00 so that only one output frame is created.
+Save the changes and open the Advanced / Configuration Setup / Concentration / Conversion Modules Menu #10 and check the Divide output by air density radio-button.
 Save the changes, and then run the model.

 - Before opening the display menu, we already know that the default label options are insufficient to describe this case.
-Open the borders label menu and set the mass units to fL and the volume to /L. If you are continuing from the previous example, the mass field may still contain the REM label.
+Open the borders label menu and set the mass units to fL and the volume to /L. If you are continuing from an earlier example, the mass field may still contain the REM label.
 The other descriptive fields are optional.
 Now open the Display / Contour menu, select the 1000 m level, and set the concentration multiplier to 8.3E+10.
 Because we already know that the volume contours will be more than a factor of 10 less than the mass contours (15.6 to be precise), we can force a more realistic contour interval than the order-of-magnitude default.
 Check the User Set radio-button and enter 2000+1000+500+200+100 in the contour text field, then Execute Display.

 - Although the results look reasonable, it would be better to do a more quantitative comparison by showing the aircraft measurements in fL/L on the same graphic.
 The CAPTEX data report contains a tabulation of all collected samples in fL/L. To save a little time, the relevant data were transcribed to the file data_orig.txt in the \Tutorial\captex directory.
 This is identical to the data file that was used in the case study tutorial, except sampling units are in fL/L. Use the browse button to set this file name in the DATEM text entry box.
 The resulting graphic shows an excellent correspondence between model and measurements in the native reporting units.